List of Coronation Street characters introduced in 2002: Joe Carter

 With the factory in fiscal crisis and redundancies being made, Karen's guilty conscience gets the better of her and she tells Mike everything.
-Mike drags Joe into the office and lets him know that he's uncovered the whole scam.
+Mike drags Joe into the office and lets him know that he has uncovered the whole scam.
 Karen overhears Joe telling Mike that the only reason he started a relationship with Karen was so that he could use her for forging cheques.
 Karen is hurt and angry.
-To Joe's horror, Karen gives Mike a list of every detail pertaining to Artrec that he requested and tells him that she's transferred all the money they stole from him back into his account.
+To Joe's horror, Karen gives Mike a list of every detail pertaining to Artrec that he requested and tells him that she has transferred all the money they stole from him back into his account.
 To avoid being a laughing stock in the rag trade, Mike agrees not to call the police but tells Joe he never wants to set eyes on him again.
 Joe and Karen row as Joe packs his things to leave.
 Karen wants to know if he ever loved her at all, to which Joe coldly replies that she had her uses, before leaving Weatherfield.

 Lillian Spencer

-Lillian Spencer, an old friend of Fred Elliott's (John Savident) arrives at The Rovers Return Inn as the Relief Manager.
+Lillian Spencer, an old friend of Fred Elliott (John Savident), arrives at The Rovers Return Inn as the Relief Manager.
 Lillian thinks The Rovers is a come-down after having worked in the Xanadu Cocktail Bar of the Majestic Hotel in Cleethorpes and then the Golf Club, where Mike Baldwin (Johnny Briggs) plays.
 She soon asserts her authority by barring Norris Cole (Malcolm Hebden) for being rude about the state of the bar top and subsequently Rita Sullivan (Barbara Knox) who complains about her treatment of barmaid Shelley Unwin (Sally Lindsay).

 Audrey Roberts (Sue Nicholls) takes an instant disliking to Lillian and warns Fred about her, but he will not listen.
 She storms out watched by a smirking Lillian.
 Lillian then makes Jack Duckworth (Bill Tarmey) redundant on the grounds of old age and ill health.
 Wife Vera (Liz Dawn) storms into the pub and has a fight with Lillian.
 She then gives the cellar man job to son Timothy.

 With staff morale reaching an all-time low and the arrival of Lillian's daughter Danielle (Kelly Wenham), Geena Gregory (Jennifer James) and Shelley threaten to leave, much to Fred's distress.
 Fred feels that Lillian and her family are taking over, however, Lillian gets a phone call offering her a better job in Marple and with that the Spencers pack up and leave.

-Timothy Spencer

-Timothy Spencer is the son of Lillian Spencer (Maureen Lipman) who first appears in The Rovers Return Inn on 3 July 2002.
-He soon gets the job as cellar man at the pub after Lillian fires Jack Duckworth (Bill Tarmey).
-He subsequently leaves with Lillian and sister Danielle (Kelly Wenham), when Lillian gets another job offer.